An exploration of transformation and deception through the physical materials of analog photography.

-Negative / Positive is a personal exploration of light and perception through the medium of photography.
-I make compositions using my old photographic slides and sheets of film.
+Negative / Positive is a personal exploration of perception through the medium of photography.
+I make compositions using my old photographic materials.
 Looking purely at the physicality of these materials has catapulted me into a new realm of expression and creative obsession.
-I strive to walk the edge of focused detachment and wonder as the materials and light have an energy and direction of their own.
+I strive to walk the edge of focused detachment and wonder as the materials have an energy and direction of their own.

-I have disassembled thousands of 35mm slides and medium and large format pieces of film.
+The creative process moves me like water between reality and imagination as I am captivated by decontextualization and restoration.
+Thousands of my 35mm slides and medium and large format pieces of film and prints become the inspiration.
 I have piles of plastic negative sleeves that held my film and slides in place, empty slide mounts which appear like structural containers and film - my insides, dreams and memories.

 Small temporary sculptures are then built as I balance the sleeves, mounts or film.
 There is no glue nor clay.
 It is a tricky balancing act akin to making a house of cards.
 I then photograph the sculptures; the light comes solely from my two old light-boxes.
 Inside these boxes the bulbs are aging; they emit color that ranges from blue to apricot.